Disability Services for Students UPPS No. 07.11.01

 c. is regarded as having such an impairment.

-02.07 With regard to disability, a qualified person is a student who, for purposes of postsecondary education, meets the academic and technical standards requisite for admission or participation in the institution's programs and activities.
+02.07 Qualified Person – with regard to disability, a student who, for purposes of postsecondary education, meets the academic and technical standards requisite for admission or participation in the institution's programs and activities.

-02.08 An acquired brain injury is defined as a condition that affects attention, impulsivity, slowed processing and memory that results in learning areas impaired by the disorder.
+02.08 Acquired Brain Injury – a condition that affects attention, impulsivity, processing, and memory that results in learning areas impaired by the disorder.

-02.09 Attention deficit disorder is defined as a condition that meets diagnostic criteria for Attention Deficit/Hyperactivity Disorder according to the Diagnostic and Statistical Manual of Mental Disorders, Fourth Edition (DSM IV), which results in learning areas impaired by the disorder.
+02.09 Attention Deficit Disorder – a condition that meets diagnostic criteria for attention deficit/hyperactivity disorder according to the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), that results in learning areas impaired by the disorder.

-02.10 A learning disability is defined as a significant deficit in at least one academic area or one of the specific learning processes.
+02.10 Learning Disability – a significant deficit in at least one academic area or one of the specific learning processes.
 It may also include discrepancies between verbal and performance test scores on a measure of general intelligence.

-02.11 A psychological disability is defined as a condition that meets a multiaxial diagnosis according to the diagnostic codes established in the Diagnostic and Statistical Manual of Mental Disorders, Fourth Edition (DSM IV), which results in learning areas impaired by the disorder.
-Psychological disorders with Axis II (Mental Retardation, Personality Disorders) or IV (Global Assessment of Functioning) codes are disorders for which accommodations are generally not provided.
+02.11 Psychological Disability – a condition that meets a diagnosis according to the diagnostic codes established in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), that results in learning areas impaired by the disorder.
+Mental retardation and personality disorders are disorders for which accommodations are generally not provided.

 02.12 Any student who is unable to take 12 credit hours in a long semester due to a disability may request to be considered a full-time student with less than 12 hours by the university without penalty.
 In order to be considered as full-time, the student must present documentation of disability to the ODS.
 The ODS staff will review the documentation and make a determination regarding an adjusted "full-time" status.
-Upon request, the ODS will verify a student's eligibility in writing to appropriate university departments including Housing and Residential Life, Registrar's Office, Office of Financial Aid and Scholarships, and academic advising centers.
+Upon request, the ODS will verify a student's eligibility in writing to appropriate university departments, including the Department of Housing and Residential Life, Registrar's Office, Office of Financial Aid and Scholarships, and academic advising centers.
 Eligible students will have access to all university services.
-Only institutional policies that the university can modify, apply to students who qualify for this exception.
+Only institutional policies that the university can modify apply to students who qualify for this exception.
 A student must submit a request for each semester the modification is wanted.
+Students who would like ongoing access to the accommodation must provide documentation that confirms the chronic nature of their disability.

 03. PROCEDURES FOR SERVICE DELIVERY AND COORDINATION

-03.01 In accordance with university policy and federal law, all members of the university community are responsible for ensuring that faculty, staff, and students are not discriminated against because of a disability.
+03.01 In accordance with university policy and federal law, all members of the university community are responsible for ensuring that students with disabilities do not experience discrimination.
 To accomplish this goal, reasonable and appropriate accommodations may be necessary for physical or programmatic access.
-The ODS will coordinate with university departments and offices to facilitate necessary accommodations for students with disabilities (refer to UPPS No. 04.04.03 and AA/PPS Series 07.).
+The ODS will coordinate with university departments and offices to facilitate necessary accommodations for students with disabilities (refer to UPPS No. 04.04.03, Staff Employment, and Academic Affairs policies and procedures).

 03.02 The functions of the ODS include:

-a. acquire disability documentation from students with disabilities.
+a. acquire a reasonable level of documentation from students with disabilities.
 Students can disclose their disability to the ODS for two purposes:

 1) to establish that they are a member of a protected class and, therefore, protected under the law: